 Search for the best international schools in Ghana; you can find a list of selected schools at the bottom of this page.
 Use the search filters to select only girls' or boys' schools, prep schools, senior schools or sixth forms; or you can search for schools that offer a particular curriculum, such as the International Baccalaureate, the UK national curriculum, a US-style model or the International Primary Curriculum.

 Ghana is an industrialised, democratic West African country with a thriving international school sector centred on the capital Accra.
 Schools offering the curriculums of Britain, France, Germany, the United States and the International Baccalaureate Organisation serve the children of expatriate and local families.

 Coeducational day schooling is the norm, but a small number of schools offer boarding.
 Some schools span kindergarten to senior secondary level, while others specialise in primary or secondary education, and many are Christian foundations.

-There are seven IB World Schools, of which two, Lincoln Community School and Al Rayan International School, offer all three stages of the IB programme.
+There are 12 IB World Schools, of which Lincoln Community School, Al Rayan International School, and Tema International School offer all three stages of the IB programme.